 • Chapter 7 Bankruptcy: For clients who want to discharge qualifying debts and move forward.
 We explain eligibility and what to expect from the process, including asset protection under Texas law.

 • Chapter 13 Bankruptcy: For individuals with regular income who need to reorganize debts into structured payments.
-We clarify how local court procedures and trustee requirements may influence your case.
+We clarify how Galveston Division court procedures and trustee requirements may influence your case.

-• Personalized Debt Relief Solutions: We assess your individual situation and, when possible, discuss strategies outside of bankruptcy such as direct negotiations with creditors or exploring non-bankruptcy arrangements.
+• Personalized Debt Relief Solutions: We assess your situation and, when appropriate, discuss strategies outside of bankruptcy such as direct creditor negotiations.

-• Clear Communication: You receive practical advice at every stage and access to resources for both urgent needs and long-term financial health.
+• Clear Communication: You receive practical advice at every stage, with access to resources for both immediate needs and long-term financial health.

-When you meet with a bankruptcy attorney in Galveston County from our team, you can expect support across key areas such as:
+When you work with our team, you can expect support across these key areas:

-• Evaluating your debt mix: We review credit cards, medical bills, personal loans, and other obligations to see how each would be treated.
+• Evaluating your debt mix: We review credit cards, medical bills, personal loans, and other obligations to see how each would be treated under each chapter.

-• Explaining chapter options: We outline how Chapter 7 and Chapter 13 work in everyday terms so you can compare them confidently.
+• Explaining chapter options: We outline how Chapter 7 and Chapter 13 work in everyday terms so you can compare them with confidence.

 • Preparing required documents: We help you gather pay stubs, tax returns, bank statements, and other records needed for filing.